 The Construction Contracts Amendment Act 2015 (CCAA), which passed in Parliament in October 2015, amended the Construction Contracts Act 2002.
 These changes took effect in three phases from 1 December 2015 and affect managing claims and payments in the construction industry.
 These changes will impact every building owner, homeowner, contractor and subcontractor.

 On all contracts from 1 December 2015 every payment claim must include a prescribed 'notice to payer'.

-The adjudication process for resolving disputes has been improved under the new changes and have been extended to cover a wider range of disputes as well as it becoming easier to enforce an adjudicators decision.
+The adjudication process for resolving disputes has been improved and has been extended to cover a wider range of disputes as well as it becoming easier to enforce an adjudicator’s decision.

-From 1 September 2016 the Act will cover architects, engineers and quantity surveyors, which means disputes about their professional services and fees can be referred to adjudication, and they can rely on the Act to recover unpaid fees or to resolve fee disputes.
+From 1 September 2016 the Act now covers architects, engineers and quantity surveyors, which means disputes about their professional services and fees can be referred to adjudication, and they can rely on the Act to recover unpaid fees or to resolve fee disputes.

 Construction Contracts Amendment Act 2015 (complete legislation).

-Media Release 21 October 2015 - Quantity surveyors welcome new building industry Act
+Quantity surveyors welcome new building industry Act (21 October 2015)